ahrlima/django-aws/README.md

 - `nat.useNatInstance` toggles the development NAT instance in place of NAT Gateways.
 - `rds.enableReplica` provisions an optional read replica when set to `true`.
 - The primary RDS instance is provisioned with deletion protection and a `RETAIN` removal policy so the database survives stack rollbacks or accidental deletes, and the DbInit Lambda now reads the master credentials from Secrets Manager instead of relying on IAM tokens.
+- `ecs.buildOnDeploy` controls whether the Docker image is built during `cdk deploy`.
+Keep it `true` for `dev` so the asset is rebuilt automatically; set it to `false` for staging/production so they consume an already published tag.
+- `ecs.repositoryName` and `ecs.manageRepository` configure the shared ECR repository when `buildOnDeploy=false`.
+Ensure exactly one environment sets `manageRepository=true` to create the repository.
+- `ecs.imageTag` determines the default tag deployed when no `-c imageTag=` override is supplied (the CI pipeline passes the commit hash automatically for non-dev environments; `dev` uses `latest`).
 - `observability.alertEmail` sets the destination for CloudWatch alarms.

 Global defaults (naming, tagging, security toggles) are defined in `config/globals.ts`.